DevOps-and-Cloud-based-Software/assignment-3/README.md

 ## Objectives

-In this practice, you will experiment with the manual services deployment and configuration using CloudFormation template for automatic service deployment.
+In this practice, you will experiment with manual service deployment and configuration using a **CloudFormation template** for automatic service deployment.

-The following resources to be deployed and interconnected
+### Resources to be deployed and interconnected:

-- Launch EC2 instances
+- Launch **EC2 instances**
-- Deploy a web server on EC2 instance
+- Deploy a **web server** on an EC2 instance
-- Create a RDS server
+- Create an **RDS server**
-- Create a Snapshot for a backup
+- Create a **Snapshot** for backup
-- Create Elastic Load Balancer
+- Create an **Elastic Load Balancer**

 ## Learning materials and learning platform

 This assignment is based on the AWS Academy course Cloud Computing Foundation Lab 3 EC2, Lab 5 RDS and Lab 6 Scale & Load Balance your Architecture with additional tasks to experiment with CloudFormation functionality.

 - This lab will use your knowledge and experienced gained from Modules 4-8 and 10 and previous practices 2 and 3.
 - You need to re-visit Module 10 -  Auto Scaling and Monitoring and Lab 6 in places where CloudFormation is used.